ilijasubanovic/test/README.md

-This is my first project on github
+# This is my first project on github

+I have successfully pushed to github